qgis/QGIS-Documentation/docs/user_manual/print_composer/overview_composer.rst

   onto the map canvas or double-click it in the :ref:`Browser panel <browser_panel>` generates a new print layout from the template.

-..
-Todo: Add a link to User profile section when it's ready

 .. _print_composer_menus:

 Menus, tools and panels of the print layout
 =============================================

 Opening the print layout provides you with a blank canvas that represents the paper surface when using the print option.
-Initially you find buttons on the left beside the canvas to add print layout items: the current QGIS map canvas, text labels, images, legends, scale bars, basic shapes, arrows, attribute tables and HTML frames.
-In this toolbar you also find buttons to navigate, zoom in on an area and pan the view on the layout a well as buttons to select any layout item and to move the contents of the map item.
+Initially you find buttons on the left beside the canvas to add print layout items:
+2D or 3D map canvases, text labels, images, legends, scale bars, basic shapes, arrows, attribute or simple tables, HTML frames, elevation profiles,...
+In this toolbar you also find buttons to navigate, zoom in on an area and pan the view on the layout as well as buttons to select any layout item and to move the extents of the map items.

 :numref:`figure_layout_overview` shows the initial view of the print layout